masudparvez2050/masudparvez2050/README.md

 "Hi, I'm Masudur Rahman, a MERN Stack web developer creating dynamic and responsive websites.
 I have a passion for coding and learning new technologies.
 I'm looking for new opportunities to showcase my skills and collaborate with other developers."

-Skills: HTML / CSS / BOOTSTRAP / REACT / REACT NATIVE / JS / NodeJS / MongoDB
+Skills: HTML / CSS / BOOTSTRAP / REACT / NEXTJS / REACT NATIVE / JS / NodeJS / MongoDB

 - 🔭 I’m currently working on Web Development
 - 🌱 I’m currently learning MERN Stack